Club By-Laws and Rules

 1. All meetings of the members shall be held at a place to be determined by the President.

 2. There will be an annual membership meeting held each year during the month of November.
-There will be three additional membership meetings, one every three months.
 These meetings will generally follow the Board of Directors meetings unless otherwise stipulated by the President.
 The Program director should arrange for a program at each membership meeting.
+Additional special meetings of the membership may be called by the President.

-3. Notice of the annual meeting of the members shall be given published notice e-mailed to each member at his last known email address at least 15 days before such annual meeting.
+3. Members shall be notified of the annual meeting by e-mail to the last known email address for each member at least 15 days before such annual meeting.

 4. Special meetings of the members may be held at such time and place as the President may determine, or may be called by a majority of the directors.